 Once a piece is edited, you may be asked to approve it for publication by an expedited deadline.
 In most cases deadlines are rolling, but if an article is relevant to breaking news, please get it to us as soon as possible.

 Please include a short bio, including the author(s) title and a very brief description of his or her company/organization.
 You may also add the author’s Twitter handle.

-Send submissions to both Victoria Finkle and Mary Wisniewski.
+Send submissions to Victoria Finkle.
 (Please be patient for a response.)